edulinq/autograder-py/README.md

 #### Proxy Submissions

 The autograder allows course staff to submit on behalf of students using "proxy" submissions.
-The proxy submit command adds two parameters to the normal submission command:
+The suite of proxy commands use the following two new concepts:

- - `proxy-email` -- The student that the course staff is submitting on behalf of.
+ - `--proxy-email` -- The student that the course staff is submitting on behalf of.
- - `proxy-time` -- The "fudged" submission time that is automatically set to the earlier time between now and one minute before the due date.
+ - `--proxy-time` -- The "fudged" submission time that is automatically set to the earlier time between now and one minute before the due date.
-   - If you want to set the time manually, time is the number of milliseconds from the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).
+   - If you want to set manually, it is the number of milliseconds from the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).
+   You can use a [Unix Epoch time converter](https://www.epochconverter.com/) to help with the conversion.

-As the commands come from course staff, the submissions are not subject to submission restrictions.
+As the commands are issued by course staff, the submissions are not subject to submission restrictions.

+##### Submitting Source Files for a Student

+To proxy submit source files for a student, use the `autograder.cli.courses.assignments.submissions.proxy.submit` command.
-Here is an example usage of `autograder.cli.courses.assignments.submissions.proxy.submit` where course staff submits code (`my_file.py`) on behalf of `student@test.edulinq.org`.
+Here is an example where course staff submits code (`my_file.py`) on behalf of `student@test.edulinq.org`.
-The example does not set a `proxy-time` so the command automatically sets one that does not mark the submissions as late.
+The example does not set a `--proxy-time` so the command automatically sets a proxy time that does not mark the submission as late.
 ```sh
 python3 -m autograder.cli.courses.assignments.submissions.proxy.submit --proxy-email student@test.edulinq.org my_file.py
 ```